-Doggie Day Care can be an important part of a dog’s socialization and exercise.
-It can also be super convenient for dog owners who need to board their dog while on vacation or at work.
-It can be a real necessity for dog owners who don’t have a yard.
+Doggy Daycare can be an important part of a dog’s socialization and exercise.
+It can also be super convenient for dog owners who want to board their dog while on vacation or at work and a real necessity for dog owners who don’t have a yard.

-But not all dogs do well in day care and they may be asked to leave.
+But not all dogs do well in daycare, and they may be asked to leave.
 It happens.
-Dog breeds enjoy different forms of play and some may be considered too enthusiastic for day care.
+Different dog breeds enjoy different forms of play, and some may be considered too enthusiastic for daycare.
 So, what do you do if your dog gets “the boot?”

 - Don’t Panic.
-Your dog otherwise behaves well, is great with your family and other dogs, he just doesn’t do well in daycare.
-There is nothing wrong with your dog.
-Some dogs just don’t like day care.
+If your dog otherwise behaves well, is great with your family and other dogs, and just doesn’t do well in daycare, there is nothing wrong with your dog.
+Some dogs just don’t like daycare.

 - Try a dog park.
 Some dogs only need to run around and play for twenty or thirty minutes.
 After that, they tire and can get cranky.
 Being in a daycare for several hours might just be too much for them.
 A short trip to the dog park with their favorite human may be all the interaction they need.

 - Schedule a doggy play date.
 Do you have a friend with a similar-sized or twin-tempered pup?
 Set up a play date in the back yard.
 Your dogs get exercise and socialization, while you can catch up over coffee.

 - Try a dog walker or sitter.
 Lots of dogs prefer the comfort and privacy of lounging in their own home.
 If you’re out for the day, your pup might simply need someone to come by and give them a walk to take care of business and make sure everything is okay and then back snoozing on their favorite rug.

 - Move on.
 Maybe your dog simply doesn’t like daycare, and there’s nothing you can do to change that.
 Robin Bennett, a renowned dog trainer says, “Far too often we try to force our pets into environments they may not like.
 And when we do, the dog suffers.”
 Not every dog likes off-leash play.